 Health Enterprise Zone Deduction.
 Eligible taxpayers who provide "primary care" medical and/or dental services at a qualified practice located in or within five miles of a Health Enterprise Zone (HEZ) may be eligible for a deduction on their personal income tax returns.
 Partners and S corporation shareholders of a qualified practice enter the HEZ deduction amount listed on Schedule NJK-1, Form NJ-1065, or Schedule NJ-K-1, Form CBT-100S.
 Sole proprietors must calculate the amount of their HEZ deduction.
 See Technical Bulletin TB-56, Health Enterprise Zones, for eligibility requirements and how to calculate the HEZ deduction.

 Alternative Business Calculation Adjustment.
-Taxpayers who have losses in certain business-related categories of income can utilize those losses to calculate an adjustment to their taxable income.
-Unused losses in those categories can be carried forward for up to 20 years to calculate future adjustments.
+If you have losses in certain business-related categories of income, you may be able to use those losses to calculate an adjustment to your taxable income.
+In addition, you can carry forward unused losses in those categories for up to 20 years to calculate future adjustments.
 The categories of income that are included in the adjustment calculation are: net profits from business; net gains or net income from rents, royalties, patents, and copyrights; distributive share of partnership income; and net pro rata share of S corporation income.
-Complete Schedule NJ-BUS-1 and NJ-BUS-2 to calculate the amount of the adjustment or loss carryforward.
+Complete Schedules NJ-BUS-1 and NJ-BUS-2 to calculate the amount of the adjustment or loss carryforward.